NESPTchnology/Flyme6-devices-p8lite/README_EN.md

 2.Update the AOSP @haky 86(XDA ID).
 3.Update some APP

-## HOW TO USE?
+## HOW TO USE IT?
+Platform:Linux
+### Step One
-First of all,you should down the Flyme patchrom tools from [Flyme github website](https://github.com/Flymeos) and read official document .Then you must install Patchrom environment （you can read ）.
+First of all,you should download the Flyme patchrom tools from [Flyme github website](https://github.com/Flymeos) and read official document .Then you must install Patchrom environment （you can read  Google document about compiling the Android code）.
+### Step Two